-3. 'Other' includes such denominations as the Holiness and congregationlist churches.
+4. ‘Other’ includes such denominations as the Holiness and Congregationalist churches.

 Protestantism and the Church

 Protestantism as we now know it dates from the 16th century, but the church from which it sprang is of course much older.
-The Reformers saw themselves as returning to a bibliocentric form of Christianity as distinct from what they perceived as corruption and the Reformation was seen as necessary to restore the church to correct doctrine and practice.
+The Reformers saw themselves as returning to a bibliocentric form of Christianity as distinct from what they perceived as corruption.
+The Reformation was therefore seen as necessary to restore the church to correct doctrine and practice.

 The Reformation also led to an emphasis on the invisible church, in which all true believers are found across all denominations.
 This concept, which could possibly be traced back to the 4th century writings of Augustine of Hippo, was developed by John Calvin among others.
 It stood in contrast to the Roman Catholic church, which insisted on a visible unity, under the headship of the Pope.